Rhodehamelk/mbira-modelling/mathematics.md

 # The General Idea

-An mbira is approximated by a set of frequencies, defined by a linear distribution of dampened sinusoids that depend on a length, sum of forces, and initial displacement.
-Each fundamental frequency corresponds to a tine of a length and material (assumed to be wrought iron).
+An mbira is an instrument made of a set of metal tines that are fixed at one end and free to vibrate.
+The sound space of an mbira is approximated by a set of frequencies, defined by a linear distribution of dampened sinusoids that depend on a length, sum of forces, and initial displacement.

 ## The Differential Equation